Jack Lynch (footballer, born 1918): Geelong (VFL)

 Recruited from the Marnock Vale Football Club in the Geelong and District Football Association in 1938, he spent some time with the Seconds—including his game at full-forward in the Second's 1938 Grand Final win against Footscray (12.19 (91) to 12.8 (80)) at the MCG, on Show Day (29 September 1938)—before making his senior debut, against Carlton, at the Corio Oval, on 29 April 1939.

 Preston (VFA)

-In 1941 he crossed to Preston in the VFA without a clearance.
+In 1941, he crossed to Preston in the VFA without a clearance.
 He played in 21 matches and kicked 132 goals in his single season with Preston.

-Although he was clearly Preston's leading goal-kicker in 1941, he was not the Associations leading goal-kicker—Coburg's Bob Pratt had kicked 165 goals in the home-and-away season (total 183 goals, including finals matches), Camberwell's Laurie Nash had kicked a total of 141 goals (also Prahran's Roy Lyons had kicked 109 goals, and Williamstown's "Soapy" Vallance had kicked 92 goals).
+Although he was clearly Preston's leading goal-kicker in 1941 with a massive total, he was not the Association's leading goal-kicker—Coburg's Bob Pratt had kicked 165 goals in the home-and-away season (total 183 goals, including finals matches); additionally, Camberwell's Laurie Nash had kicked a total of 141 goals.